Hesbadami/Footballemrooz/README.md

 # **Footballemrooz**: *Today's Soccer Matches*

-An automated server-side Telegram bot, which gathers data on all soccer matches daily, and creates a stylized image containing info on today's matches (e.g. kick-off time and broadcasters).
+An automated server-side program, which gathers data on all soccer matches daily, and creates a stylized image containing info on today's matches (e.g. kick-off time and broadcasters).

 ----------
 Prerequisites